 Imagine this: It’s Monday morning and you just sat down in your craft workspace to pump out orders for your Silhouette or Cricut small business.
 You turn on your computer and nothing happens – your computer is dead.
 No warning signs – just completely and entirely dead.
 You haul your computer off to the nearest computer repair shop and the technician tells you that it cannot be repaired or restored.
 You break down and purchase a brand new computer.
 All of your cut files are now gone – including the ones you use in your business.
-If you had backed up your files, all you would have to do is put your files on your new computer and start cutting.

 - Buy an external drive.
 A lot of people store all of their cut files on an external hard drive.
 Personally, I don’t like this idea because external drives can fail just as a computer does.